-When you own a home for the first time, one of the first things you should know about is the importance of roofing ventilation.
+Know the importance of roofing ventilation!
 If your bathroom and other parts of your home aren’t well ventilated, you’ll have a tug-of-war with mold and mildew growth.
 The same can be said for your roof, as this will cause problems for your home.
-In this post, the top roof replacement contractor, Innovative Roofing & Siding, shares the key things to know about roof ventilation.
+Today, we’re sharing the key facts to know about roof ventilation.

 Importance of Roof Ventilation